 Click on Lab Schedule

-You can then see the Summer 2021 schedule and Zoom invitation link to the tutoring session that you wish to join.
+You can then see the Summer 2022 schedule and Zoom invitation link for the tutoring session that you wish to join.

 We look forward to seeing you!